dash0hq/dash0-examples/opentelemetry-collector/tail-sampling/README.md

 The sampling decision outcome is the SAME either way.
 This is purely a performance vs observability trade-off.

-**Real-world use case for `true`:**
-High-volume system where 30% of traces have errors.
-With `sample_on_first_match: true` and error-policy first, you skip evaluating latency/probabilistic policies for those 30% of traces, saving significant CPU cycles.
-The traces would be sampled anyway, so you're just avoiding wasted work.

-**When to keep `sample_on_first_match: false` (default):**
-- **Observability priority**: You want to know ALL policies that matched a trace, not just the first one
-- You want metrics/logs showing how many traces matched multiple policies
-- CPU cost of evaluating all policies is acceptable
-- You're debugging or understanding sampling behavior

-**Real-world use case for `false`:**
-You want dashboards showing: "30% of sampled traces had errors, 15% were slow, 5% were both errors AND slow."
-This helps you understand your system's behavior patterns.
-With `sample_on_first_match: true`, you'd only know "30% matched error policy" but lose visibility into the overlap.

-**Important Notes:**
-- Our current configuration (`config.yaml`) uses `sample_on_first_match: false` (default) because we use policy groups with resource attributes, which already provide isolation between different sampling strategies
-- The policy grouping approach (using `policy.group` attributes) works well with the default behavior, as it ensures traces are only evaluated by their designated policy group
-- An alternative configuration file (`config-first-match.yaml`) demonstrates `sample_on_first_match: true` with priority-based policies (errors > latency > important endpoints > probabilistic baseline)

 ### How Policy Grouping Works

 Policy groups are implemented using `and` policies that combine: